Shramster/arqive-dev-docker/README.md

   	dev/source/defaultdb.sql

 2. Check if you can run docker and docker-compose from your shell enviroment.
-You might need to add your $USER to the docker usergroup.
+You might need to add your $USER to the docker userg. roup.
 Try this
   command:

 	docker ps